 Sleep may seem like such a normal aspect of life that it might seem silly to even talk about it!
-It can be one of the underrated aspects of people’s lives, but for those who have sleep problems, getting enough sleep can be a real challenge and affect everything else in life.
+It can be one of the most banal, underrated aspects of people’s lives.
+But for those who have recurring sleep problems, getting enough sleep can be a real challenge and affect everything else in life.

-World Sleep Day aims to help those who have sleep problems, educate people all over about the importance of sleep, and change the way people view and experience sleep by giving people valuable resources to help them in their daily lives.
+World Sleep Day aims to consider and aid those who have sleep problems.
+It is useful for educating people all over the world about the importance of sleep, as well as changing the way people view and experience sleep by giving them valuable resources to help them in their daily lives.

 History of World Sleep Day